Born Innocent (The Proclaimers album)

 Born Innocent is the fifth studio album by Scottish rock duo The Proclaimers, released in 2003 on their own label, Persevere Records, and produced by Edwyn Collins.
+Born Innocent reached No. 70 in the UK Albums Chart as well as No. 7 in the duo's native Scotland.
+The release also made the Top 10 of the UK Indie Chart.

-Praised by AllMusic as "fiery" and a "return to form", Born Innocent reached No. 70 in the UK Albums Chart.
+Praised by AllMusic as "fiery" and a "return to form", the album featured a raw sound with elements of post-punk, folk and 1960s rhythmn and blues.
+The album's lyrical themes ranged from responses to the response to the September 11 terrorist attacks in 2001, to drug abuse, parenthood and middle age.

 Background and recording

 Recording and production

 Recording for Born Innocent betided in April and May 2003, both in Scotland at Castlesound Studios in Pencaitland, and at West Heath Yard in London.
 Born Innocent was produced by Edwyn Collins, frontman of Scottish post-punk band Orange Juice.

 Release

 Born Innocent was released in the United Kingdom and Canada in 2003 on Persevere Records, and that year in Australia by Persevere and Shock Records jointly.
 It was issued in the U.S. in February 2004 with two bonus tracks, live versions of "Unguarded Moments" and "Born Innocent" that were recorded on 19 October 2003 at Carling Academy Glasgow.